 Register an environment for your organization.
 An environment determines the specific cloud provider region and virtual network in which resources can be provisioned, and includes the credential that should be used to access the cloud provider account.
 For instructions, refer to AWS environments, Azure environments, or Google Cloud environments documentation.

-Once your environment is up and running, you should create a new group for the environment or assign an existing group to this environment, add users to this group, and then perform user sync.
+Once your environment is up and running, you should assign users or groups to the environment and then perform user sync.
 For instructions, refer to Enabling admin and user access to environments.

 Onboarding users and groups for cloud storage